 Perhaps the Miss Challenge beauty contest and the Challenge Idol song competition are innovations that will make this year’s version peculiar.

 Initiated some 22 years ago, Challenge Camerounais began as a football competition between Cameroonian teams in three German cities.
 It has grown significantly to a crowd-pulling socio-cultural and business fair with over six thousand guests taking part in the event every year.
-It brings together Cameroonian students and graduates in Germany in a bid to seek avenues of giving back to their country fr
+It brings together Cameroonian students and graduates in Germany in a bid to seek avenues of giving back to their country from the diaspora

 The event will be held under the guardianship of Cameroon’s ambassador to Germany H.E.
 Jean-Marc Mpay and Dr. Angelica Schwall-Düren, European Federal Affairs Minister